blab/zika-usvi/data/phylo-glm/README.md

 >(value - mean)/(standard deviation)

 6) Export log-transformed and standardized flattened matrices to `tsv`.
+These tsv files can be directly copied and pasted into the BEAST xml file for the phylogeographic analysis.
+These `tsv` files are stored in the [`transformed-linearized-matrices` directory](transformed-linearized-matrices/) .